Rachael Maskell

-Rachael Helen Maskell (born 5 July 1972) is a British politician serving as Member of Parliament (MP) for York Central since 2015.
-A member of the Labour and Co-operative parties, she was Shadow Environment Secretary from 2016 to 2017 and Shadow Employment Secretary in 2020.
-She is a member of the Socialist Campaign Group parliamentary caucus.
+Rachael Helen Maskell (born 5 July 1972) is a British Labour and Co-operative politician who has served as Member of Parliament (MP) for York Central since 2015.
+She was Shadow Environment Secretary from 2016 to 2017 and Shadow Employment Secretary in 2020.

-Background
+Early life and career

-Maskell was born in Winchester, Hampshire in South East England and was brought up in Highcliffe on the border between Dorset and Hampshire.
-She was influenced to take up an interest in politics by her uncle Terence Morris, a close associate of Louis Blom-Cooper, who was a professor of criminology and criminal justice at the London School of Economics.
-Morris had campaigned for the abolition of the death penalty, in addition to serving as an advisor to the Wilson government and as an academic.
-The Yorker, a York-based student publication, states: "[he] preferred to live and work amongst his community rather than be without.
-[H]is approach to politics was her inspiration as a child".
+Rachael Maskell was born in Winchester, and was brought up in Highcliffe-on-Sea.
+She was influenced to take an interest in politics by her uncle Terence Morris, a close associate of Louis Blom-Cooper, who was a professor of criminology and criminal justice at the London School of Economics.
+Morris had campaigned for the abolition of the death penalty, in addition to serving as an adviser to the Wilson government and as an academic.

 Maskell graduated from the University of East Anglia with a degree in physiotherapy in 1994.
 She worked as a care-worker and physiotherapist in the National Health Service for 20 years in Norwich and the London Borough of Barnet.
 Maskell has also been a trade-union official.

-Politics

-In 2006, Maskell stood as a Labour candidate for the Blackheath ward in Lewisham, south east London.
-The election saw the Liberal Democrats gain all three seats from Labour, however.
+In 2006, Maskell stood as a Labour candidate for the Blackheath ward in Lewisham, south east London, but was unsuccessful.

-With the retirement of Hugh Bayley, the Labour MP for York Central, in 2015, the Labour Party selected Maskell to stand in his place for that year's general election, though she had no previous connection to York itself, having spent her life in southern England.
-She retained the safe seat, which Labour had held since 1992, with 42% of the vote.
-She was reelected in 2017 and 2019.